 The secret to perfect pan fried chicken breasts!

 Do you have much success with pan fried chicken breast recipes?

 I’ve either overcooked or undercooked chicken breasts many times when cooking them in a frying pan.
 At one point I gave up and just bought chicken thighs instead.
 But over the years I’ve learnt that there are a couple of easy ways to decrease the cooking time to help you get perfect chicken breasts every time.

 - Bash them with a rolling pin between 2 sheets of plastic wrap / cling film until they are much thinner.
 Then make this delicious and easy mustard parmesan chicken schnitzel!
 Serve with a simple green salad and dinner is on the table in the blink of an eye.

 - Cut the chicken breasts in half horizontally so that they are thinner and cook in just a few minutes.
 This is the trick I use to make this delicious pan fried pesto chicken recipe.

-Why you have to make this delicious pesto chicken recipe!
+Why you have to make this

 So the chicken cooks quickly, thanks to cutting the breasts in half horizontally.
 What else?